Published by Christina Riley. Last Updated on November 25, 2023.

 We’ve sorted these historic towns from oldest to newest in order of the year they were settled or founded.
 Some were long-established by the time they were incorporated, which is why we’re sticking to the earlier dates.

 Historic Towns in North Carolina

-Bath is the oldest of North Carolina’s historic towns and was the first port of entry.
+Bath is the oldest town in North Carolina and was the first port of entry.
 Its first settlers were French Protestants from Virginia.

 By 1708, the town had about 50 people, consisted of 12 homes, and eventually constructed a grist mill, shipyard, and public library.
 Bath and its surroundings around Goose Creek were once the home to the infamous pirate Edward Teach, a.k.a “Blackbeard.”

 It is also the home of North Carolina’s oldest existing church, St Thomas Church (construction began in 1734).
 Restoration efforts include the church, the Palmer-Marsh House, Van Der Veer House, and the Bonner House.